 Our assessments are comprehensive, easy to understand and implement.
 In addition our customers receive lifetime free support and advice.

 Once complete the assessment is a "live" document meaning that it can be updated as circumstances change.
-An electronic and hard copy of the assessment is provided.

 Being thorough and producing a suitable and sufficient Fire Risk Assessment is key.
 During the assessment we analyse the fire resistance of your premises, the means of escape, who is at risk and how, training and information, fire management, maintenance and inspection to name just a few.
 Once the assessment is complete an action plan is drawn up which highlights any remedial actions required in order to comply with the law and to reduce the risk of fire.

 For a free no obligation consultation and quote contact us now.
 An example report is available for inspection to demonstrate the size and quality of the inspections we conduct.
 Reports are supplied as PDF and hard copy.

 Our Engineers and Risk Assessor are not commission led meaning your report will always be impartial.